|Specific Course Entry Requirements|

 - Families & Households - Sociological theories, couples, childhood, demography, changing patterns including family diversity and social policy affecting family life

-In order to progress to the Year 13 A-level course, you must gain a minimum of a pass at D grade at the end of Year 12.
+In order to progress to the Year 13 A-level course, you must gain a minimum of a pass at D grade in the Year 13 Entrance Exams.

 Students study three further areas of Sociology which include Crime & Deviance, Theory & Methods and Beliefs in Society.